puppetlabs/pl-build-tools-vanagon/README.sysroot.sles-11-s390x.md

 ln -s ../../lib64/libcrypt.so.1 libcrypt.so
 rm libdl.so
 ln -s ../../lib64/libdl.so.2 libdl.so
+rm libhistory.so
+ln -s ../../lib64/libhistory.so.5.2
 rm libm.so
 ln -s ../../lib64/libm.so.6 libm.so
+rm libncurses.so
+ln -s ../../lib64/libncurses.so.5.6 libncurses.so
+rm libncursesw.so
+ln -s ../../lib64/libncursesw.so.5.6 libncursesw.so
 rm libnet.so
 ln -s ../../lib64/libnet.so.0.0.0 libnet.so
 rm libnsl.so